clarkkozak/Notes/ultimate-redux/README.md

 state management library for JS apps

-- use it for all frameworks or vanialla
+- use it for all frameworks or vanilla

 Why do we need a state management library?